 Our school staff leads by example and should dress for success.
 Therefore all staff should adhere to the district dress code.
 In an environment where children are learning to establish personal goals and look to us as role models, our attire should reflect professionalism and be in good taste.
 Dress on planning days or non-student days can be more casual.
-Jeans are appropriate to wear on Fridays and planning days.
+Jeans are appropriate to wear on Friday's, field trip days, and planning days.